De Férias com o Ex season 2: Future Appearances

 After this season, Gabrielle Prado, in 2018, appeared in A Fazenda 10, she finished in 11th place in the competition.

-After this season, in 2021, Claudio Matos appeared in Ilha Record, he finished in 12th place in the competition.
+In 2021, Claudio Matos appeared in Ilha Record 1, he finished in 12th place in the competition.

+Maria Julia Mazalli appeared as an original cast member in De Férias com o ex Celebs 2 and De Férias com o Ex: Diretoria, in 2021 and 2024, respectively.

+In 2023, Fagner Sousa appeared on A Grande Conquista 1, he had to compete for a place to enter in the game and he didn't enter.
+In 2024, appeared in De Férias com o Ex: Diretoria as an original cast member.